The Courtroom as a Classroom: TPI's Innovative Curriculum

-- Developing a theory or theories of the case;
+- Developing theories and themes of the case

-- Drafting all relevant pleadings (complaints, answers, production requests; interrogatories, deposition notices, motions to compel, motions for summary disposition);
+- Drafting relevant pleadings (complaints, answers, production requests; interrogatories, deposition notices, motions to compel, motions for summary disposition)

-- Effective use of courtroom technology in the pretrial and trial stages, including comprehensive training on TrialDirector Software;
+- Effective use of courtroom technology in the pretrial and trial stages, including TrialDirector training.

 |First Semester||Second Semester|

 Also required: Criminal Procedure (3 cr)